kabashi/kabashi.github.io/src/index.md

 lang: en
 ---

+Welcome to my personal website.

-I am a computational linguist working as a postdoctoral researcher at the [Chair for Corpus and Computational Linguistics](https://www.linguistik.fau.de) of the [Friedrich-Alexander-Universität Erlangen-Nürnberg](https://www.fau.de).
+I am a computational linguist and computer scientist working as a postdoctoral researcher at the [Chair for Corpus and Computational Linguistics](https://www.linguistik.fau.de) of the [Friedrich-Alexander-Universität Erlangen-Nürnberg](https://www.fau.de).

+My main research and teaching interests are in the area of Human Language Processing and Technology, Computational Linguistics, Corpus Linguistics, Language Resources, and Digital Humanities.

-Feel free to browse these pages.
+Feel free to browse the relevant pages for more information.

 ### Contact ###